shuvam-sinha/flight-dispatch-agent/README.md

 nothing (IATA codes aren't substrings of names).
 Across 45 major world cities the ranker now returns the expected airport 44 times.

-**The airspace result was narrated backwards.** The router avoided all 95 restricted areas near a route, and the reply said *"Route includes prohibited and restricted airspace."* Every number was correct; the safety claim came out inverted.
-The cause was two fields the model had to assemble itself — `airspace_avoidance_applied: true` and `restricted_volumes_considered: 95` — where "considered" reads equally well as *taken into account* and *included in*.
-It now returns one sentence that cannot be read the other way.

-This generalised the founding rule.
-"The model never does computation" was not
-enough: `95` is a number reported faithfully, and *through* versus *around* is an interpretation built from it. **The model never derives anything.** No test caught this, because every test checked the router, and the router was never wrong.

 **A schema constraint cascaded three times.** Apple's format cannot express an optional parameter, so every parameter offered gets filled — the model invented `payload_lb: 1600` for a Cessna 172, exceeding its 870 lb useful load, and both